-B.6.3 Charter
+B.6.3 Actuarial Function Policy

-The Actuarial Function Charter sets out how the Actuarial Function is implemented within DKV Belgium and specifies the Actuarial Function's structure and setup (positioning within the organisational chart, independence, resources, rights and prerogatives, etc.) and defines its main tasks, roles and responsibilities.
+The Actuarial Function Policy sets out how the Actuarial Function is implemented within DKV Belgium and specifies the Actuarial Function's structure and setup (positioning within the organisational chart, independence, resources, rights and prerogatives, etc.) and defines its main tasks, roles and responsibilities.

-It is defined in accordance with the Ergo Actuarial Function Policy, internal and regulatory standards and based on the Belgian and European Solvency II regulations.
-In the event that the charter is in conflict with a Group rule or requirement, the former will prevail, and such conflict is reported to the Ergo Group Actuarial Function as soon as it arises.
+It is defined in accordance with the ERGO Group Actuarial Function Policy, internal and regulatory standards and based on the Belgian and European Solvency II regulations.
+If the Actuarial Function Policy is in conflict with a Group rule or requirement, the former will prevail, and such conflict is reported to the ERGO Group Actuarial Function as soon as it arises.

-The charter is to be reviewed annually by the local Actuarial Function in agreement with the local Chief Risk Officer and approved by the DKV Belgium's Board of Directors and Executive Committee.
-Simple editorial or minor changes to this charter are within the sole responsibility of the local Chief Risk Officer.
-Material changes to this charter such as changes or extensions in relation to responsibilities, significant procedural changes or changes of the scope of application of the Actuarial Function Charter are to be submitted to the Ergo Group for consultation and the DKV Belgium's Board of Directors and Executive Committee for approval.
+The Actuarial Function Policy is to be reviewed annually by the local Actuarial Function in agreement with the local Chief Risk Officer and approved by the DKV Belgium's Board of Directors and Executive Committee.
+Simple editorial or minor changes to this policy are within the sole responsibility of the local Chief Risk Officer.
+Material changes to this policy such as changes or extensions in relation to responsibilities, significant procedural changes or changes of the scope of application of the Actuarial Function Policy are to be submitted to the ERGO Group for consultation and the DKV Belgium's Board of Directors and Executive Committee for approval.